 Hercules Viljoen – Director of National Art Gallery of Namibia (NAGN)

-My new solo exhibition "Change Your Perspective" at the National Art Gallery of Namibia in Windhoek was officially opened on
+My new solo exhibition "Change Your Perspective" at the National Art Gallery of Namibia in Windhoek was officially opened on Tuesday May 16th at 6 pm by Honorable Minister Pohamba Shifeta from the Ministry of Environment & Tourism and, well-known artist, Papa Shikongeni.

 The large crowd enjoyed the display of the jumbo prints of the altered-perspective images of iconic landscapes of Namibia, images which are part of my new Utopia collection.